Yavar-Azar/pythonatomistics/docs/_sources/introduction.rst.txt

 Let's get started on this exciting journey into the world of atomistic simulations with Python!

 .. note::
    The examples in this course are provided with code snippets and step-by-step instructions.
-You can find the complete code and materials on our GitHub repository for this course.
+You can find the complete code and materials on GitHub repository for this course https://yavar-azar.github.io/pythonatomistics .